You are here: Home Visitor Information 10 tips for a greener visit to the Bergen region

 There is also a variety of bus routes connecting cities and towns across southern Norway, for example the Kystbussen from Stavanger and Haugesund.

 Bergen has a compact city center, and most attractions can be reached within a 15-minute walk.
 If you want to feel the wind in your hair you can rent a bike from Bergen Bike Rent (April - October) or from Bergen Bysykkel using their mobile app.
-The Bysykkel pickup and drop off points are scattered all around the city.
+The City Bike pickup and drop off points are scattered all around the city.

 Photo: The world’s longest purpose-built cycling tunnel from Bergen city center to the suburb Fyllingsdalen.
 (7.8 kilometers).
 Visit Bergen / Espen Bakketun - visitBergen.com